 - 1 lb cooked chicken 450g, or turkey

 - 1/4 cup light stock

 - 1 tbsp honey

 For the almond layer

 - 1 cup ground almonds 85g/3oz, almond flour

 - 3 1/2 tbsp butter 35g, approx, melted

-Cook for another minute then add then chicken, cinnamon, turmeric and stock.
+- Cook for another minute then add the chicken, cinnamon, turmeric and stock.
 Simmer, reducing the heat as necessary, until the liquid has almost gone then add the honey and eggs.
-Mix then through well and cook a minute then remove from the heat.
+Mix them through well and cook a minute then remove from the heat.
 Add the parsley, mix through and set aside.

-Lay a sheet of the pastry in the bottom of an approx 8in/20cm pie or tart dish.
+- Lay a sheet of the pastry in the bottom of an approx 8in/20cm pie or tart dish.
 Brush all over with melted butter.
-Lay another piece of pastry on top at a 90 degree angle, brush again with butter then repeat with the other two sheets of pastry and butter putting the pastry at different angles to be roughly even all sides.
+Lay another piece of pastry on top at a 90 degree angle and brush again with butter.
+Repeat with the other two sheets of pastry and butter putting the pastry at different angles to be roughly even all sides.

 - Put the meat filling in the middle of the pastry base and flatten out, spreading out to the sides.
 Top with the almond mix, spreading it evenly over the top.
 Fold over the pastry to cover the top and brush with a little more butter to hold the pastry in place.
 Bake for around 30 minutes until the top is golden.